Charles Foster Kane: Death

 Kane eventually becomes a recluse at Xanadu, living alone and estranged from all his friends and no longer wielding much influence over politics.
 Most of his giant estate is now overgrown, with most of the animals gone from its zoos.
-He dies alone in his bedroom one night in 1941, after uttering his last word, "Rosebud."
+He dies in the presence of his butler Raymond in his bedroom one night in 1941, after uttering his last word, "Rosebud."

 The death of the "Great Yellow Journalist" is a national news event and is the lead story in many newspapers.
 His own Inquirer chain devotes the entire front page to him, praising him for his "lifetime of service" and stating that the "entire nation mourns".
 The rival Chronicle is less complimentary, recalling his "stormy career" and stating that "few … will mourn" him.
 The Chicago Globe also mentions his "stormy career" and denounces him as "US Fascist No 1"; the last two papers run unflattering photographs of him.
 The Minneapolis Record Herald praises him as the "Sponsor of Democracy", the Detroit Star as "Leader of [the] News World" and a "Man of Destiny", but the El Paso Journal accuses him of having "Instigated War for Profit".
 His death is also covered in the French, Japanese, Spanish and Russian press.

 Reporter Jerry Thompson is assigned to find out what "Rosebud" means.
 Despite interviewing all of Kane's living acquaintances, he never finds out what it is.
 After the reporters depart, his staff start burning in an incinerator those of his possessions which they see as trash.
 The viewer sees that the word "Rosebud" was written on the sled Kane's parents gave him as a young boy, and left behind at his mother's boarding house when he was sent away to live with Thatcher.
 It is implied earlier in the film that Kane found the sled in a warehouse, where he had been looking over his late mother's possessions, around the time he first met Susan.